bobbingwide/oik-bob-bing-wide/README.md

 2. [ bw_plug name="oik,oik-bob-bing-wide"]

 ## Upgrade Notice

+# 1.31.1
+Update for [bw_archive] shortcode	to display category archives.
+Upgrade for peaceful coexistence with Gutenberg.

 # 1.31.0
 Update if using Gutenberg - the new block editor for WordPress 5.0